-To promote sustainable construction, Cherwell has promoted renewable energy, decentralised energy systems, sustainable construction and a general focus on mitigation and adapting to climate change within all new developments.
+To promote sustainable construction, Cherwell through the Local Plan has promoted renewable energy, decentralised energy systems, sustainable construction and a general focus on mitigation and adapting to climate change within all new developments.
 Cherwell has seen successes in developments in and around Bicester, such as Graven Hill and North West Bicester.
 Requirements have included zero carbon developments, reducing water usage and some properties being commissioned to Passivhaus standards.